henrystanley/Quark/intro.md

 Despite being a proponent of strongly typed languages myself, Quark is as dynamic as they come.
 Quark does have a type system though, as fluid and dangerous as it may be.
-Why don't we poke at it?
+At runtime Quark will check to make sure core functions are being applied to the right arguments.
+Besides, that the type system tries to stay out of the way as much as it can.

-Meet our final function (number 22), `type`:
+Here's our final function (number 22), `type`.
+`type` returns a symbol which corresponds with the type of the value:

     :> "Miskatonic University" type . clear
     :Str